Master of Arts in Teaching in Special Education Online

 The Department of Special Education, and Communication Sciences and Disorders at EMU is one of the largest and most comprehensive special education and communication sciences and disorders units in the U.S. Courses are taught by professors with significant practical experience in special education.
 Field experience is embedded in the coursework.

 Potential job titles include special education teacher for students with various impairments.
 This is a high-demand position in most of the U.S. EMU has almost 100% placement for SPED graduates.
-This program does not lead to endorsement, however, graduates can take the Michigan Tests for Teacher Certification (MTTC) in your special education area.
+In addition to successful completion of all coursework, including the practicum, students will need to pass the Michigan Test for Teacher Certification (MTTC) in their endorsement area in order to have the endorsement added to their teaching certificate.

 EMU students are nurtured and supported by our faculty.
 Graduates have access to a large network of educators and administrators across the U.S.